hombit/geo302/README.md

 # geo302 — HTTP redirect proxy with healthcheck

 `geo302` is not an actual proxy, but a "pathfinder", which responses with [`302 Found`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) redirecting the HTTP-client to the actual URL.
-We use [geolite2 geoIP](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) database to determine user's location and select the most suitable upstream for this location.
+It can use [geolite2 geoIP](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) or [ripe-geo](https://github.com/cbuijs/ripe-geo) databases to determine cleint's location and select the most suitable upstream for this location.
 Client's IP is determined using proxy headers like `X-FORWARDED-FOR` with a fallback to the socket IP address.
 `geo302` performs active health checks against all upstreams pinging them every few seconds.